What is Meniere's Disease?

-- Periodic episodes of rotary vertigo (the abnormal sensation of movement) or dizziness.
+- Periodic episodes of rotary vertigo (abnormal sensation of movement) or dizziness.

-- Fluctuating, progressive, unilateral (in one ear) or bilateral (in both ears) hearing loss, often initially in the lower frequency ranges.
+- Fluctuating, progressive, unilateral (one ear) or bilateral (both ears) hearing loss, often initially in lower frequency range.

-- Unilateral or bilateral tinnitus (the perception of noises, often ringing, roaring, or whooshing), sometimes variable.
+- Unilateral or bilateral tinnitus (perception of noises, often ringing, roaring, or whooshing), sometimes variable.

-- A sensation of fullness or pressure in one or both ears.
+- Sensation of fullness or pressure in one or both ears.